local Actions: overview

 NOPE members are proud and active residents of the nation’s capital who live in Washington D.C. and in the Maryland, and Virginia suburbs.
 However, we recognize the many social and racial injustices in our local area that threaten our African American, Latin American, Indigenous, and immigrant neighbors, and our democracy.
 NOPE is taking action on these local issues by:

 Working for racial justice.
-DC Neighbors for Racial Justice is committed to both educating ourselves and taking action on issues such as the racist criminal justice system, gentrification, lack of affordable housing, gun violence, and the overall inequality of opportunity in our city.
+Our partner organization, DC Neighbors for Racial Justice, is committed to both educating ourselves and taking action on issues such as the racist criminal justice system, gentrification, lack of affordable housing, gun violence, and the overall inequality of opportunity in our city.
 (Coming soon.)